Eliminative materialism: Overview

 Early eliminativists such as Rorty and Feyerabend often confused two different notions of the sort of elimination that the term "eliminative materialism" entailed.
 On the one hand, they claimed, the cognitive sciences that will ultimately give people a correct account of the mind's workings will not employ terms that refer to commonsense mental states like beliefs and desires; these states will not be part of the ontology of a mature cognitive science.
-But critics immediately countered that this view was indistinguishable from the identity theory of mind.
+But critics immediately countered that this view was indistinguishable from identity theory of mind.
 Quine himself wondered what exactly was so eliminative about eliminative materialism:

 Is physicalism a repudiation of mental objects after all, or a theory of them?
 Does it repudiate the mental state of pain or anger in favor of its physical concomitant, or does it identify the mental state with a state of the physical organism (and so a state of the physical organism with the mental state)?

 On the other hand, the same philosophers claimed that commonsense mental states simply do not exist.
 But critics pointed out that eliminativists could not have it both ways: either mental states exist and will ultimately be explained in terms of lower-level neurophysiological processes, or they do not.
 Modern eliminativists have much more clearly expressed the view that mental phenomena simply do not exist and will eventually be eliminated from people's thinking about the brain in the same way that demons have been eliminated from people's thinking about mental illness and psychopathology.

 While it was a minority view in the 1960s, eliminative materialism gained prominence and acceptance during the 1980s.
 Proponents of this view, such as B.F.
 Skinner, often made parallels to previous superseded scientific theories (such as that of the four humours, the phlogiston theory of combustion, and the vital force theory of life) that have all been successfully eliminated in attempting to establish their thesis about the nature of the mental.
 In these cases, science has not produced more detailed versions or reductions of these theories, but rejected them altogether as obsolete.
 Radical behaviorists, such as Skinner, argued that folk psychology is already obsolete and should be replaced by descriptions of histories of reinforcement and punishment.
 Such views were eventually abandoned.
 Patricia and Paul Churchland argued that folk psychology will be gradually replaced as neuroscience matures.